tlp19/MarsRover-returnSuccess3/Control/README.md

 Then open the board manager in _Tools>Boards>Boards Manager..._.
 Search for "ESP32" and install "esp32 by Espressif Systems".

 Then in _Tools>Boards>_ select "DOIT ESP32 DEVKIT V1".
-Select the right COM port that your board is connected to (if you don't see it, you need to install the drivers at "https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers")
+Select the right COM port that your board is connected to (if you don't see it, you need to install [these drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)).

 #### Installing the libraries necessary for compiling the code